-Our focus for African Student Programs for 2023-2024 is to continue to build a expand our team as well as the programming that will be completed.
-In terms of programming, we are planning to conduct more academic and identity based experiences that will continue to develop our scholars as well as utilize the insights garnered from focus groups and surveys.
-Now that it seems that campus is back in the full swing of the student experience, our goal is to be intentional about capacity, programming, and support that we provided for our community.
-With this in mind, our HESSR funding will focus on programmatic initiatives/incentives, professional development for ASP staff (student/professional), salaries for additional student staff (1 professional staff member), support student org programming, and outreach to scholars.
+Our focus for African Student Programs for 2024-2025 is to increase the amount of academic, identity, and sense of belonging programming that are in alignment with our strategic plan and feedback received from scholars.

+Our goal is to be intentional about capacity, programming, and support that we provided for our community.

+Our HESSR funding will focus on programmatic initiatives/incentives, professional development for ASP staff (student/professional), support student org programming, and outreach to scholars.